chromium/chromium/chrome/test/interaction/README.md

     - `WaitForHide()`
     - `WaitForActivated()`
     - `WaitForEvent()`
-- **After** verbs allow you to take some action (specified as a callback) when a given event takes place or condition becomes true.
-The callback can be a full `InteractionSequence::StepStartCallback` or it can omit any number of leading arguments; try to be as concise as possible.
+- **After** verbs allow you to take some action when a given event takes place or condition becomes true.
+The action can be a full `InteractionSequence::StepStartCallback` or it can omit any number of leading arguments; try to be as concise as possible.
 Examples:
     - `AfterShow()`